 Do the same but ask the guy if there are rooms available.
 However, if you have no idea chat to someone and check out prices, they might be able to get you a deal.
 Either way, you will be ushered onto a pickup truck and dropped at your hotel, this is a free service.

-Or get your bag and get away from the madness and find somewhere you can get a beer until it calms down and then go for a walk and find somewhere.
+Or my favorite option get your bag and get away from the madness and find somewhere you can get a beer until it calms down.
+Then go for a walk and find somewhere.
 Be warned though most of the accommodation is a bit of a walk so you might not want to turn down the free ride!